the-linck/PHP-Server-Request/readme.md

 The following exceptions are shipped with the library, both thrown only at veryspecific cases.

-* **ResponseNetworkException**
+* **ResponseException**
-A ResponseNetworkException is thrown when an HttpRequest fails due to a network error (like a ssl reset, for example)
+A *ResponseException* is thrown when an HttpRequest fails due to a network error (like a ssl reset, for example)
+When made by this library, the Exception will contain the Request where it happened and the Response returned by the server.
 * **UploadException**
 An UploadException is thrown when an error is found on a HttpUploadFile, making easier to spot upload errors